April 2009 Moldovan parliamentary election protests: Background

 The unrest began as a public protest after the announcement of preliminary election results on 6 April 2009, which showed the Party of Communists of the Republic of Moldova victorious, winning approximately 50% of the votes.
 Final results, published on 8 April, showed that the PCRM garnered 49.48% of the vote, gaining 60 parliament seats – one less than the three-fifths required for the party to control the presidential election.
 The opposition rejected the election results, accusing the authorities of falsification in the course of counting the votes and demanded new elections.

 The PCRM had been in power since 2001.
 A series of protests had been organized by opposition parties in 2003, when the government attempted to replace the school subject "History of the Romanians" with "History of Moldova".
 Students protested for months before the government backed down on its plans.

 Petru Negură, a university professor of sociology at the Moldova State University and the School for Advanced Studies in the Social Sciences, France, attributed the origins of the crisis to the ethnic identity problem: some people in Moldova identify themselves as "Moldovans", while others as "Romanians".

 The Organization for Security and Co-operation in Europe (OSCE) International Election Observing Mission declared the elections generally free and fair, although it also reported that the comparison of data on the voting age population provided by the Moldovan Ministry of the Interior with the number of registered voters provided by local executive authorities revealed a discrepancy of some 160,000.
 A member of the OSCE observation team, Emma Nicholson disagreed with the assessment of the OSCE report on the fairness of the elections.

 A number of voters have also reported cases of fraud where deceased and nonattendant persons were registered as having voted.

 According to Vladimir Socor, a political analyst for the Jamestown Foundation, the elections were evaluated as positive on the whole, with some reservations not affecting the outcome or the overall initial assessment.
-Exit polls had showed a comfortable win for the Communist Party, with the only uncertainty being the size of the winning margin.
+Exit polls had shown a comfortable win for the Communist Party, with the only uncertainty being the size of the winning margin.

 Opposition parties pointed out that the lists of eligible voters included 300,000 more people compared to the previous elections, although the population of Moldova has been shrinking.
-Due to this, they claimed that around 400,000 fictive voters have been created in the last two months and, therefore, changed the voting result.
-It was also claimed that the authorities have also printed more than one voting bulletin for certain persons.
+Due to this, they claimed that around 400,000 fictive voters had been created in the previous two months and that this changed the voting result.
+It was also claimed that the authorities had printed more than one voting bulletin for certain persons.